RoyBlueky/Mastermind/README.md

 # Mastermind
 mastermind java
-This is a mastermind project I have done by java in me high school.
+This is a mastermind project I have done by java in my high school.